The PROSPECT Reactor Antineutrino Experiment: Detector

 Six individual lots of purified material were analyzed for optical transmittance, LiCl concentration, HCl concentration, and density.
 All lots showed transmittance over the wavelength range 260~nm to 547~nm that compared favorably to a commercially available solution of purified 8~mol/L LiCl.
 For the combined lots, the LiCl concentration was 9.98~mol/L and the HCl concentration was 0.088~mol/L. The density of the combined lots of LiCL solution was 1.206~kg/L. In total, 86~L (104~kg) of 10~mol/L LiCl solution were prepared.

 The production of the LiLS commenced in January 2017.
 All the tubing, filtration system, liners, and mixing system were pre-cleaned with high purity ethanol, rinsed with 18.2~M$\Omega$cm pure water, and dried with nitrogen gas.
 All systems were then sealed in an inert environment until use.
-The scintillator mixing/synthesis system was a double-jacketed 90~L Chemglass reactor with several injection ports made of Teflon for chemical inoculation.
+The scintillator mixing/synthesis system was a double-jacketed 90~L Chemglass\footnote{https://www.chemglass.com/} reactor with several injection ports made of Teflon\textregistered\footnote{https:/www.chemours.com} for chemical inoculation.
 All raw materials were introduced into the reactor at different mixing stages with different time parameters.
-After each synthesis, the $^6$Li-doped scintillator was discharged through a 2-micron glass filter (Whatman) in a 316-stainless-steel filtration house and stored in a 55-gallon drum.
-Each drum was equipped with a 5-micron perfluoroalkoxy alkanes (PFA) inner bag and a 5-micron outer polypropylene (PP) liner.
+After each synthesis, the $^6$Li-doped scintillator was discharged through a 2-micron glass filter in a 316-stainless-steel filtration house and stored in a 55-gallon drum.
+Each drum was equipped with a 5-micron perfluoroalkoxy alkanes (PFA) inner bag and a 5-micron outer polypropylene liner.
 The maximum storage capacity of each drum is limited to 180 liters (80\% full).
 A total of 5,040 liters were produced in 56 production batches and distributed in 28 drums by June 2017.
 These drums were kept in a nitrogen environment before shipment to the experimental site at ORNL.
 The optical transmission spectra of the drums were consistent and no absorbance variations over 1\,\% were observed in the six month storage period.
-The drums were remeasured after shipment to ORNL with a Shimadzu UV-Vis spectrometer as seen in Fig.~\ref{fig-UVis}.
-The optical properties of each Li-LS drum were unchanged.
-Mixing of the batches and filling of the AD are discussed in Section~\ref{sec-filling}.
+Mixing of the batches and filling of the AD are discussed in Section~\ref{sec-liquidprep}.